HOW TO SELF-LAUNCH A KITE USING THE SOLO STRAP

 ONLY ATTACH TO A SECURE ANCHOR POINT

 Find a suitable anchor point that is robust and stable to secure your kite Solo Strap.
-Loop it around the sand anchor leaving the carabiner free to attach to the chicken loop.
+Ensure the area directly downwind of you is free of objects and people.
+We suggest at least double the length of your kite lines.
+Loop the strap around the anchor leaving the carabiner free to attach to the chicken loop.
 Then check that your chicken loop is fastened securely before moving to Step 2.

 Step 2 – Depower your kite lines & connect to the carabiner